spockframework/spock/docs/interaction_based_testing.rst

 Note that it doesn't matter whether the method was not called at all, called on another mock object, or called with a different argument; in either case, the same error will occur.

-.. admonition:: New in O.7: Show Unmatched Invocations
+.. admonition:: New in 0.7: Show Unmatched Invocations

-    To facilitate the understanding of what happened "instead" of a missing invocation, Spock will show all invocations that didn't match any interaction.
-This is particularly helpful when a method invocation had the "wrong" arguments::
+    To make it easier to diagnose what happened "instead" of a missing invocation, Spock will show all invocations that didn't match any interaction.
+This is particularly helpful when a method invocation has the "wrong" arguments::

         Unmatched invocations: